www.finextra.com DF Links Available for 300 USD Contact Us to Get Published

 Way 3.
 Reinstall OS

-If neither of the above methods works, you have to reinstall OS to deal with the BOOTMGR image corrupt issue.
-You can use the Windows installation DVD or USB to reinstall OS (by going to Install Now).
+If neither method works, you must reinstall the OS to fix the corrupt BOOTMGR image.
+You can use the Windows installation DVD or USB to reinstall the OS (by going to Install Now).

 Before reinstalling, it’s better to recover your lost files saved in the system partition, because system reinstall could overwrite the selected partition.
 Thus, I highly recommend using MiniTool partition software to help you recover data although the system cannot boot.

-MiniTool Partition Wizard is a free partition manager which aims at protecting hard drive data and redistributing disk space.
-Its Data Recovery feature can effectively find files lost by deletion, formatting, system corruption, hard drive failure, virus attack, and more.
+MiniTool Partition Wizard is a free partition manager that protects hard drive data and redistributing disk space.
+Its Data Recovery feature effectively finds files lost by deletion, formatting, system corruption, hard drive failure, virus attack, and more.

 Let’s see how to use MiniTool Partition Wizard to deal with BOOTMGR image corruption.